 So instead of being overwhelmed by it all, feeling sore from overworking unfit muscles and giving up, they actually enjoyed it.

-Using these research insights (and a wealth of wider fitness and motivation expertise) Les Mills has developed the SMART START program – a six-week guide to successfully taking your fitness to the next level.
+Using these research insights (and a wealth of wider fitness and motivation expertise) we developed the SMART START program – a six guide to successfully taking your fitness to the next level.

 Get the SMART START workout schedule here.